Generation

 These are the areas worth checking first when this generation starts feeling rougher, noisier, or less sorted.

-• Idle misfires, cold-start roughness, and light hesitation still cluster around overdue ignition maintenance more than owners want to believe.
+• Idle misfires, cold-start roughness, and light hesitation often trace back to overdue ignition maintenance more than owners want to believe.

 • A/C complaints are often most obvious at idle or in traffic, where condenser efficiency and fan behavior show their weakness fastest.